Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 APT Visit Planner, Using Aladin and APT Visit Planner

-With the targets, observations and special requirements of our proposal now defined, our next step is to verify that our observation sequences can be executed as specified.
-To do so, we will make use of the APT Visit Planner.
-The Visit Planner (VP) is a tool that performs detailed scheduability checks for observations in the APT, including visibility, constraints checking and guide star availability.
+With the targets, observations and special requirements of the proposal now defined, the next step is to verify that the observation sequences can be executed as specified.
+To do so, you will make use of the APT Visit Planner.
+The Visit Planner (VP) is a tool that performs detailed schedulability checks for observations in the APT, including visibility, constraints checking and guide star availability.
 The VP may be run on individual observations, collection of observations, and ultimately on the entire set of proposed observations prior to proposal submission.

 For the overall observation to be schedulable, all constraints for all visits need to have a window of schedulability at the same time.
 The bar graph at the observation level shows a roll up of the available times that satisfy the constraints at the visit level.
-Running the Visit Planner, we find that the observability of our targets (w.r.t. the observatory as a function of time) and guide star availability, combined with the overlap of all of our special requirements, results in a scheduling window of ~2 weeks in length for each instrument.
+Running the Visit Planner, you will find that the observability of the targets (w.r.t. the observatory as a function of time) and guide star availability, combined with the overlap of all special requirements, results in a scheduling window of ~2 weeks in length for each instrument.

 Run Smart Accounting